Patronus: Identifying and Mitigating Transferable Backdoors in Pre-trained Language Models: Experiments

 \subsubsection{Hyperparameters in Trigger Search}

-Three key parameters are evaluated on trigger recall performance: {Fuzzy Search Rounds} \(FS \in \{2, 3, 5, 7\}\), update times per round \(E \in \{1, 2, 3, 5\}\), and preset trigger groups \(N \in \{3, 4, 6, 8\}\).
-As illustrated in Figure~\ref{fig:parameter}, when the number of updates per round is set to \(E = 3\), the recall performance under different search rounds achieves an optimal balance.
-In the analysis of preset trigger groups, the recall rate exhibits a monotonically increasing trend with the increase of $N$, reaching the optimal performance when the number of preset groups matches the number of real trigger groups (\(N = 6\)).
-Experimental results also validate the effectiveness of the multi-round fuzzy search strategy, which gradually improves the trigger recall rate through iterative optimization.
+Three key parameters are evaluated on trigger recall performance: {Fuzzy Search Rounds} \(FS \in \{2, 3, 5, 7\}\), Update Times per Round \(E \in \{1, 2, 3, 5\}\), and Preset Trigger Groups \(N \in \{3, 4, 6, 8\}\).
+As shown in \autoref{fig:parameter}, when \(E = 3\), the recall performance under different search rounds achieves an optimal balance.
+In the analysis of preset trigger groups, the recall rate exhibits a monotonically increasing trend with increasing $N$, reaching optimal performance when the number of preset groups matches the number of real trigger groups (\(N = 6\)). \textbf{Experimental results also validate the effectiveness of the multi-round fuzzy search strategy, which gradually improves the trigger recall rate through iterative optimization.}